OGDCL Carries Out 3,407 L-KMs 2D, 1,324 Sq. KMs 3D Surveys - UrduPoint

 OGDCL Carries Out 3,407 L-KMs 2D, 1,324 Sq.
 KMs 3D Surveys

-Oil and Gas Development Company Limited (OGDCL) has carried out 3,407 L-KMs 2D and 1,324 Sq.
-KMs 3D seismic surveys in its various operational areas during the last fiscal year aimed at expediting hydrocarbon exploration activities and making the country self-reliant in the energy sector

-ISLAMABAD (UrduPoint / Pakistan Point News - 1st Oct, 2020 ) :Oil and Gas Development Company Limited (OGDCL) has carried out 3,407 L-KMs 2D and 1,324 Sq.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :Oil and Gas Development Company Limited (OGDCL) has carried out 3,407 L-KMs 2D and 1,324 Sq.
 KMs 3D seismic surveys in its various operational areas during the last fiscal year aimed at expediting hydrocarbon exploration activities and making the country self-reliant in the energy sector.

 "Moreover, around 5,582 Line Kilometers (L-KMs) of 2D and 4,977 Square Kilometers (Sq.
-KMS) of 3D seismic data has also processed/reprocessed using in-house resources," the company said in its annual financial report for the year 2019-20.
+KMS) of 3D seismic data has also processed/reprocessed using in-house resources," according to the company's annual financial report available with APP.

 The acquired seismic data represented 79 percent of the total 2D seismic data acquisition in the country.